AdamOlsson/PosePrediction/README.md

 # Limitations

 As of now, there are some limitations to what this package can do.
-The driving force to solve this limitations is my need of having these features.
+The driving force to solve these limitations is my need of having these features.

-* **Training** - As of now, it is not possible to perform any typ of training the model.
-The current weights are the results from the paper [Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1611.08050) and returns satisfying predictions.
+* **Training** - As of now, it is not possible to perform any typ of training of the model.
+The current weights are the results from the paper [Realtime Multi-Person 2D Pose Estimation using Part Affinity Fields](https://arxiv.org/abs/1611.08050) which returns satisfying predictions.

 * **Inefficient Drawing of Poses** - The current method for drawing poses in videos is inefficient because it can only draw them frame by frame.
 Instead, passing the entire video as a batch and perform batch operations would significantly reduce the processing time.
 However, since this package is not developed to work in real-time situations, this is fine.